Unleash/unleash-client-nextjs/README.md

 Typically, Unleash backend SDKs (like the [Node.js SDK](https://github.com/Unleash/unleash-client-node) run in long-lived processes, allowing them to cache metrics locally and send them to the Unleash API or Edge API at scheduled intervals.

-However, in short-lived serverless environments where Next.js is commonly hosted (e.g., Vercel), there is no persistent in-memory cache across multiple requests.
+However, in some short-lived serverless environments where Next.js is commonly hosted (e.g., Vercel), there is no persistent in-memory cache across multiple requests.
 As a result, metrics must be reported on each request.

-To address this, the SDK provides a sendMetrics function that can be called wherever needed, but it should be executed after feature flag checks `client.isEnabled()` or variant checks `client.getVariant()`.
+To address this, the SDK provides a `sendMetrics` function that can be called wherever needed, but it should be executed after feature flag checks `client.isEnabled()` or variant checks `client.getVariant()`.

 We also recommend setting up the [Edge API](https://github.com/Unleash/unleash-edge)  in front of your Unleash API.
 This helps protect your Unleash API from excessive traffic caused by per-request metrics reporting.